 Medieval German wrestling was a stand-up jacketed system where the goal is to throw the opponent to the ground.
 It also includes non-sporting techniques such as arm and leg breaks.

-Fighting out of armor is the foundation of the martial art, where tactics and techniques are learned which apply to the whole system.
+Fighting out of armor is the foundation of the martial art, where tactics and techniques are learned that apply to the whole system.
 This includes Sword in two hands, Sword and Buckler, Messer, Dagger, and Staff.

 Armored combat in the medieval treatises is focused on the duel, where each opponent has matched weapons.
 We study the use of Spear, Pollaxe, Sword, and Dagger in Armor, learning the special techniques used to compromise the armor itself.